-This course showcases studio art, art history and graphic design majors' developing creative production through solo exhibition and review.
-Majors learn professional practices and writing for the arts, produce themed original creative production for exhibition, create digital portfolio and identity package, prepare work for presentation, install exhibition, engage a variety of audiences in critical dialogue, participate in formal faculty review and reflect on vocation.
+This course showcases studio art, art history and graphic design majors' developing creative production through a thesis project and review.
+Majors learn professional practices and writing for the arts, produce themed original creative production for exhibition or paper, prepare work for presentation, install exhibition, engage a variety of audiences in critical dialogue, participate in formal faculty review and reflect on vocation.